mdolab/pyoptsparse/doc/install.rst

   to anything other than those values.
 This can come in handy, for example, if your ``MPI`` installation is not functioning properly, but you still need to run serial code.

-.. _conda build instruction:

 Conda Build Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Motivated by work done to get a Windows build working, the following instructions explain building and installing PyOptSparse in a conda environment.
+Motivated by work done to get a Windows build working, the following instructions explain building and installing pyOptSparse in a conda environment.
 This has the advantaged that ``conda`` can be used to install all the necessary dependencies in an isolated and reproducible environment.
 With how finicky Windows can be with ABI compatibility among various compilers, this is the recommended approach.
 The guide will work on any platform, however.

 The only build requirement for the build is a working ``conda`` installation as all compilers and dependencies are pulled from the ``conda-forge`` repos, with the exception of a Windows build, which requires Visual Studio 2017 C++ Build Tools.

 First, we need to create the ``conda`` environment.
 Environment yml files are provided in the ``pyoptspars`` repo:

 .. code-block:: shell